Configuring Azure AD SCIM v2.0

 Login to your WorkOS Dashboard and select "Organizations" from the left hand navigation bar.

 Select the organization you'll be configuring a new Directory Sync for.

 Select "Azure AD SCIM v2.0" from the dropdown, and input your Enterprise's Name.

 We have support for whitelabeled URLs for Directory Sync endpoints.
 Contact us for more info!

-You will now see your Azure AD SCIM v.2.0 directory sync has created successfully with an Endpoint, Bearer Token, and the Company Domain.
+Your Azure AD SCIM v.2.0 directory sync has now been created successfully with an Endpoint and Bearer Token.

 3Configure your integration